DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 ## Creating the YAML file

-In order to keep this simple, we want to trigger the pipeline manually, and use one of the free Microsoft agents.
+In order to keep this simple, we want to trigger the pipeline manually, and use one of the free Microsoft agents, in this case with Windows.

 This can be achieved with the following: